ssreekanth2000/project_1/report.md

 We can see in the graph that most people start between age 18 and age 25.
 The median age is definitely higher than that for cannabis suggesting most people try harder(more dangerous) drugs later on in life.

-Again Lets look at usage by seeing the number of times coke was used in the last year by people who have used it atleast once in their lives.
+Again lets look at usage by seeing the number of times coke was used in the last year by people who have used it atleast once in their lives.
 I have binned data by to nearest 10 for clearer plotting.

 ![alt text](https://github.com/ssreekanth2000/project_1/blob/master/photos/coke_usage_cdf.png)

 Over 60% of people have not used coke in the trailing 12 months which suggests most people who tried it have not stuck to it in the long term.
 We then see above 90%, the 10% of users who use it over 100 times a year.
+These users can be assumed to be the outliers who are far more addicted than others.

 **Heroin usage**

 Heroin again is a "hard" drug and considered very addictive.
 It is thought to be far less prevalent than the previous two.
 Lets explore the basic numbers for it.

-No of people in the dataset who have used heroin 1029.
+Number of people in the dataset who have used heroin 1029.
 Percent of users surveyed = 1.828 %

 Heroin when compared to the other drugs is far less prevalent and only about 2% of the users surveyed have ever tried it.